devxiongmao/truckin-along/docs/user_journeys/driver_setting_a_shipment_to_closed.md

-# User Journey: Driver Setting a Delivery to Be Closed
+# User Journey: Driver Setting a Shipment to Be Closed

 ## Persona